gfed53/audio-swirl/README.md

 ## Known Bugs/Issues

-1. Although you may find certain, not-as-well-known artists within your results, their info may not be 100% complete, or the APIs may mistake the artist for a more well-known one.
-This is simply due to limitations of either API, but I'll probably find a way around this issue in a future verison.
+⋅⋅⋅Although you may find certain, not-as-well-known artists within your results, their info may not be 100% complete, or the APIs may mistake the artist for a more well-known one.
+This is simply due to limitations of either API, but I'll probably find a way around this issue in a future version.

 Something to keep in mind:

-2. When a user clicks the "Add" button, the artist's name will be added to the search bar, as mentioned in the directions.
+⋅⋅⋅When a user clicks the "Add" button, the artist's name will be added to the search bar, as mentioned in the directions.
 However, a comma is also automatically added in case the user wants to add more artists to a single search.
 Because of this, **if you enter an artist manually (typing it in), then use the "Add" feature, there will be issues.** Not serious issues though, just a matter of adjusting what's in the search bar.

 ## The Process